ufosc/TERMINALMONOPOLY/README.md

 All code contributions should also be sure to adhere to the [style guide](StyleGuide.md).

 The base Terminal Monopoly game will have a large collection of modules which should promote a large number of playstyles, but if you have ideas for modules, code them up and create a pull request!
 This game is always looking for creative additions.

+See [CONTRIBUTIONS.md](./CONTRIBUTIONS.md) for details about my personal contributions to this project.